 Windsor Water Conservation Kits Link

 The City of Fort Collins is offering FREE sprinkler audits to the first 100 customers of the Fort Collins-Loveland Water District.
 This benefit is on a first come, first serve basis.
-Please follow the link below to be added to the 2018 waitlist for your free sprinkler audit.
+Please follow the link below to schedule your free sprinkler audit.

 City of Fort Collins Sprinkler Audit Link